A Whitelabel site or Microsite is a fully hosted, fully customized front-end experience for the Live publishing platform.

 Step 2: SET UP A WHITELABEL TEMPLATE WITHIN LIVE

 After setting up a template page, you'll need to log in to client.scribblelive.com and navigate to the Manage Templates page.
 Select Create New to create a new Whitelabel template which you will fill out.
 The template created in Step 1 should be placed in the Template URL field.

 Note: Whitelabel licenses will need to be included in your contract to be able to create Whitelabels in your account.
 Contact your CSM (or email@example.com) in order to acquire Whitelabel licenses.

 Step 3: SET UP A CNAME WITH YOUR SERVER ADMINISTRATOR

 After setting up a Whitelabel template in Live, you'll need to set up a CNAME.
 To set up a CNAME, contact your server administrator or hosting company and ask them to ‘CNAME livee.yoursite.com to yoursite.site.live.com.’
 This is how we communicate to users and search engines that this content is your content (even though it’s hosted on our servers.)
 Confirm with your server administrator that the site is working before moving on to the next step.

 - Technical Definition: a CNAME record or Canonical Name record, is a type of resource record in the Domain Name System (DNS) that specifies that the domain name is an alias of another canonical domain name.

-Step 4: SEND A CNAME REQUEST TO ENGAGE
+Step 4: SEND A CNAME REQUEST TO LIVE

 Information to include in the request: